Improvements on dimension growth results and effective Hilbert's irreducibility theorem: Introduction and main results

 \subsection{Acknowledgements}

 The authors would like to thank Rami Aizenbud, Gal Binyamini, Tim Browning, Wouter Castryck, Vesselin Dimitrov, Philip Dittmann, Ziyang Gao, Itay Glazer, Marcelo Paredes, Roman Sasyk and Stephan Snegirov for interesting discussions on the topics of the paper.
-We would like to particularly thank Per Salberger for sharing his work \cite{Salberger-talk2011-arxiv}, and for an email correspondence which inspired us to prove a further variant of Theorem \ref{thm:fd:Q}, where the conditions of $2$-irreducibility and $1$-irreducibility of $f_d$ are replaced by alternative ones (see \Cref{thm:final}).
+We would like to particularly thank Per Salberger for sharing a draft of his work \cite{Salb.upcoming}, and for an email correspondence which inspired us to prove a further variant of Theorem \ref{thm:fd:Q}, where the conditions of $2$-irreducibility and $1$-irreducibility of $f_d$ are replaced by alternative ones (see \Cref{thm:final}).
+We also thank the anonymous referee for their valuable time in reviewing the manuscript.

-R.C., P.D.~and Y.H.~were partially supported by the Labex CEMPI (ANR-11-LABX-0007-01).
+R.C., P.D.~and Y.I.H.~were partially supported by the Labex CEMPI (ANR-11-LABX-0007-01).
 R.C.~was partially supported by KU Leuven IF C16/23/010.
-Y.H.~was partially supported by FWO Flanders (Belgium) with grant number 12B4X24N.
+Y.I.H.~was partially supported by FWO Flanders (Belgium) with grant number 12B4X24N.
 K.H.N.~was partially supported by FWO Flanders (Belgium) with grant number 1270923N and by the Excellence Research Chair “FLCarPA: L-functions in positive characteristic and applications” financed by the Normandy Region.
 F.V.~was supported by FWO Flanders (Belgium) with grant number 11F1921N.
+R.C., P.D.~and F.V.~would like to thank the CNRS France-Japan AHGT International Research Network.